 Your calling is where you are being led to or where God is sending to you.
 It’s your assignment, your mission, the doing part of your purpose.
 Many people confuse their purpose with their calling.
 Your calling is simply a vehicle for your purpose.
 At any point in time, your calling may change but your purpose will not.
 That is why it’s so important that you understand the difference between calling and purpose.
 Your purpose is the primary reason for your existence and your calling is how you carry that purpose out.
 As a Christian woman, your calling is given by God to serve His people.
 According to Tony Stoltzfus, here is how calling is usually broken down:

 A message you embody

 Through a unique task

 These four facets come together to make up your calling.
 A great way to determine yours is by creating a mission statement.
 If you had to sum up your mission in life, what would it be?
 Your calling will point you to your purpose.

 This is why I always say that you don’t have to go find your purpose, it’s already inside of you.
 Nine times out of ten, you’ve been operating in it without awareness.
 The key to uncovering your purpose is to peel back the layers of your design, preparation, passion, and calling.
 Where these four areas converge is your God-given purpose.

-In the Life Designer Coaching Program, I take my clients through one-on-one exercises in these four core areas to uncover their God-given purpose.
+In the In Pursuit of Purpose Coaching Program, I take my clients through one-on-one exercises in these four core areas to uncover their God-given purpose.
 Click the button below to learn more and apply for a complimentary Clarity Session so we can create a custom life map for you to uncover and carry out your God-given purpose.